 How do you go about creating an SEO-first content strategy?
-Short answer: don’t.
+Hmm, let’s think about this one.

 We recently developed a content strategy proposal for a software company, and it included a basic level of SEO research, which we include whenever our client doesn’t have an SEO consultant or expert already on it.

-We consider SEO, but not as a directive approach.
 Our projects are what we call “audience-first” content strategies.
 In other words, we’re asking, Who’s going to use this content?
 Who needs to see it?
 Who needs to be impressed?
-Understanding the audience and the audience journey is number one in my book to creating an effective strategy and ongoing content.
+Understanding the audience and the audience journey is number one in our book to creating an effective strategy and ongoing content.

 The most valuable (and therefore SEO-friendly) content happens when you consider your audience first.
 Not a spreadsheet of numbers and phrases in isolation.

 SEO research is one tool (of many) that we can use to figure out what your audience is searching for.
-However, using SEO research as your only guide to content strategy?
+Using SEO research as your only guide to content strategy?
 We don’t recommend it.

 Why You Shouldn’t Let SEO Hijack Your Content Strategy